28 window types infographic

 4. Casement Window

 Many homeowners prefer casement windows because they let in an abundant amount of sunlight and fresh air.
-Moreover, casement windows are highly energy-efficient, as the sash is flush to the window frame when closed, preventing air leakage.
-Due to their structure, these windows are ideal for difficult-to-reach areas like over the kitchen sink or in cramped corners.
+Moreover, casement windows are highly energy-efficient, as the sash is flush with the window frame when closed, preventing air leakage.
+Due to their structure, these windows are ideal for difficult-to-reach areas like over the kitchen sink or cramped corners.
 Casement windows are available in numerous materials, including wood, fiberglass, and vinyl.

 casement window example